Hierarchical internetworking model

-The Hierarchical internetworking model is a three-layer model for network design first proposed by Cisco.
-It divides enterprise networks into three layers: core, distribution, and access layer.
+The Hierarchical internetworking model is a three-layer model for network design first proposed by Cisco in 1998.
+The hierarchical design model divides enterprise networks into three layers: core, distribution, and access.

 Access layer

 End-stations and servers connect to the enterprise at the access layer.
 Access layer devices are usually commodity switching platforms, and may or may not provide layer 3 switching services.
 The traditional focus at the access layer is minimizing "cost-per-port": the amount of investment the enterprise must make for each provisioned Ethernet port.
 This layer is also called the desktop layer because it focuses on connecting client nodes, such as workstations to the network.

 Distribution layer

 The distribution layer is the smart layer in the three-layer model.
 Routing, filtering, and QoS policies are managed at the distribution layer.
 Distribution layer devices also often manage individual branch-office WAN connections.
 This layer is also called the Workgroup layer.